 Individuals with the expertise to collect, analyze and act on data are key to making logistics decisions, especially when the waters are rough.
 If you have two possible routes, what are the transit times of each?
 When is the product needed at the destination?
 What is the tonnage and value of the shipment?
-What is the on-time percentage of the logistics carrier in question, and what technology are they using Answers to all these questions will help you achieve the ultimate goal of logistics: improve on-time delivery, reduce the cost of the shipment and reduce the transit time of the shipment.
+What is the on-time percentage of the logistics carrier in question, and what technology are they using?
+Answers to all these questions will help you achieve the ultimate goal of logistics: improve on-time delivery, reduce the cost of the shipment and reduce the transit time of the shipment.

 Processes can help reach the logistics goal of on-time deliveries, lower-cost shipments and quicker transit times.
 The name of the game is visibility.
 Businesses want the same level of information about the status and location of their goods in production as consumers do about theirs on the way to the mailbox.

 From a logistics perspective, this looks like the ability to know not only which container ship your components are on, but where on the ship they're sitting, exactly when they make it to the port, when they're unloaded, and where they are in the warehouse.
 Gaining the level of visibility companies want into the logistics process takes a sophisticated digital system of sensors or tags to indicate where shipments are at any given point.
 Almost half (49%) of survey respondents said they have deployed third-party tools and services to provide real-time data on capacity and mode (air, ocean, truck, rail) availability within the past year or plan to do so in the next 12 months.

-The pandemic accelerated the already-growing use of automated robots in warehouses for repetitive activities like picking and packing.
+In recent years we've also seen increasing adoption of automated robots in warehouses for repetitive activities like picking and packing.
 While there's been extensive discussion about automation and artificial intelligence in manufacturing to create the factory of the future, I think the same could be said for the "port of the future."

 Ports are just beginning to invest in automation and other digital technologies, a consideration that could grow with the increasing longshoreman shortage.
 A 2021 report from the International Transport Forum found that only 53 container terminals worldwide have automated capacities, or 4% of global container capacity.
 Currently, most automated systems are found in the container yard, to lift or stack containers.
 Before adopting automated or digital technologies at random, ports should first analyze their pain points to determine where those systems could most benefit their operations.